So, you want to get started in the wonderful world of airsoft?

 There are rules for airsoft, just like there are rules for most other sports and hobbies.

-Today, I am going to give you a crash course to the airsoft rules of the range and throw in some import tips.
+Today, I am going to give you a crash course to the airsoft rules of the field and throw in some important tips.

 Let’s jump in.

 Before we go over the rules of airsoft, I feel it is important to also explain the types of airsoft games there are to play.